FlmBus/guthand-payment-app/README.md

 To get a local copy up and running clone this repo.
-If you intend to run it inside an apache2 environment, copy it into the document root of a virtual host.
+If you intend to run it inside an apache2 environment, you need to create a virtual host and set the `DocumentRoot` to the `public` directory.

-> **Keep in mind:**
->
-> If you want to run it in a subdirectory of a virtual host, you need to go into `config.php` and adjust the `baseUrl` configuration.

 ### Install dependencies and build